-We offer a major, teaching certification in a subject area (mainly at the secondary level), or a minor.
+We offer a major in Educational Studies, a teaching certification in a subject area (mainly at the secondary level), or a minor in Educational Studies.

 The study of education is interdisciplinary and can spark profound insights about one’s own educational experience and about practices and functions of education in society.
 It can also prepare students for a wide range of work in education after graduation: not only teaching in a range of settings (public or private schools, schools in foreign countries, programs like Teach for America, museums and other institutions), but also careers and/or graduate study in fields such as education policy, social justice, education law, higher education, and counseling.

 1) an Educational Studies major, consisting of 36 credits;